SharpFFu/Rebuttal-for-ICML-Submission-752/README.md

 ### Figure S1.
 ProcGen result (2 seeds)
 ![Figure S1](ProcGen_result_2seed.png)

 *Caption:* ProcGen evaluation with **2 seeds** on 16 tasks at 50 million steps.
-This figure is included to supplement the original 1-seed setting and to show the trend under a slightly more reliable multi-seed evaluation.
-Under this setting, FlowMAP remains competitive with the strongest baseline and stronger than the other RL baselines.
+This figure supplements the original 1-seed setting with a more reliable multi-seed evaluation, where FlowMAP remains competitive with the strongest baseline and stronger than the other RL baselines.

 ---

 ### Figure S2.
 ProcGen result (5 seeds)
 ![Figure S2](ProcGen_result_5seed.png)

 *Caption:* ProcGen evaluation with **5 seeds** on 16 tasks at 50 million steps.
-This figure provides the higher-confidence multi-seed comparison requested in the review.
-Compared with the original 1-seed plot, the relative ranking becomes more stable, and FlowMAP remains competitive with, and slightly stronger than, the strongest baseline.
+This figure provides a higher-confidence multi-seed comparison than the original 1-seed plot, showing a more stable ranking in which FlowMAP remains competitive with, and slightly stronger than, the strongest baseline.

 ---

 ### Figure S3.
 Sensitivity analysis for the quantile filtering ratio $\alpha$
 ![Figure S3](Sensitivity_experiment_of_alpha.png)

 *Caption:* Minecraft episodic return under different values of the quantile filtering ratio $\alpha$.
-Performance is strongest in the small-to-moderate range, with the best result observed near $\alpha=0.005$.
-Very small values weaken filtering, while larger values make the target set too selective and reduce robustness.
+Performance is strongest near $\alpha=0.005$: smaller values weaken filtering, while larger values make the target set too selective and reduce robustness.

 ---

 ### Figure S4.
 Sensitivity analysis for the temperature parameter $\beta$
 ![Figure 4](Sensitivity_experiment_of_beta.png)

 *Caption:* Minecraft episodic return under different values of the temperature parameter $\beta$.
-Performance is strongest around $\beta=1$, while both overly small and overly large values reduce return.
-This indicates a stable intermediate operating region for value shaping rather than brittle tuning.
+Performance is strongest around $\beta=1$, while both smaller and larger values reduce return, indicating a stable intermediate regime.

 ---